Introducing Spin 360! First 500 signups will get 25% off ||

 5. Maintaining the Reception Area

-Maintaining a clean and friendly environment at the reception area is one of the important duties of a receptionist.
+Maintaining a clean and friendly environment at the front office and reception is one of the important duties of a front desk executive.
 They need to make sure tidy space, sitting arrangements, and accurate display information.

 6. Stocking Office Supplies

-Your front desk receptionist often looks after the inventory management of your business.
+Your front desk receptionist often looks after managing the inventory of your business.
 They are responsible for stocking up the office supplies and cleaning products.

 7. Handle Emergency Situations